Child Support Enforcement in Long Island

 This program can obtain support through a variety of other actions as well.
 These include income tax refund interception and lottery interception.
 The parent's name can also be submitted to credit reporting agencies so that they will not be able to get a loan or other credit until the payment is given.
 In some situations, the parent's driver's license can even be suspended.
 These actions are all an attempt to enforce the child support agreement that the courts have set up.

-Take Matters into Your Own Hands
+Take Matters into Your Own Hands – Call a Child Support Lawyer in Great Neck

 If your former spouse refuses to pay the child support they owe, you should take action immediately.
 Those payments negatively affect the well-being of your child and such injustice should not stand.
 You can petition a judge to issue a contempt of court sanction that should force your former spouse to comply with court orders.
 This should help to recover past payments as well as current ones.
 The first step you should take to assure that this happens is to talk to an attorney.
 Our firm can help you with all your child support needs.
 We will fight for your rights and look out for the welfare of both you and your child.
-Call us today and schedule your own free consultation.